AI Use Cases/Financial Services

 Is our Operations data kept secure during this process?

 Yes.
-All data flows comply with GLBA requirements and are encrypted in transit and at rest.
-Financial Services clients retain full control: data never leaves your infrastructure, and all vendor classifications are reviewed and certified by your compliance team before any operational action.
+Data never leaves your infrastructure, and all data flows are encrypted in transit and at rest.
+Financial Services clients retain full control: all vendor classifications are reviewed and certified by your own compliance team before any operational action, so your team can certify the system against GLBA requirements - we don't make that certification for you.

 What is the timeframe to deploy AI vendor management?

-Deployment typically takes 10-14 weeks from contract signature to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve data mapping (connecting FIS, Fiserv, Temenos, nCino, Salesforce), weeks 4-8 focus on configuring Financial Services regulatory rules and compliance workflows, and weeks 9-14 include testing, staff training, and parallel run validation.
-Most Financial Services clients see measurable results within 60 days of go-live: compliance workload drops noticeably, loan origination timelines improve, and vendor examination documentation is ready for auditors.
-Full ROI realization (30-50% compliance workload reduction) typically occurs within 6 months as the system refines vendor risk models based on your institution's specific risk appetite.
+A rollout like this is scoped to show measurable results within 60 days of go-live: compliance workload drops noticeably, loan origination timelines improve, and vendor examination documentation is ready for auditors.
+Full ROI realization typically builds out over the following months as the system refines vendor risk models based on your institution's specific risk appetite.

 What are the key benefits of using AI for vendor management in the Financial Services industry?